This article originally appeared on VICE UK.

 "My life had been 100mph since I was seven," he sighs.
 "I didn't really know how to drink, or how much to drink, or any boundaries.
 I bought a house when I was 18 and I was the only kid in school to have one, so we partied.
 It just felt normal.
-When I was 25 it hit hard, because I realised that my passion for skateboarding was withering away because all I wanted to do was party and get drunk.
+When I was 25 it hit hard because I realized that my passion for skateboarding was withering away because all I wanted to do was party and get drunk.
 It was so empty."

 The only answer was rehab, which Ryan decided himself was the right thing to do.

 "I broke down and told my friends and family that I needed to go," he says.
 "I'm blessed to have an amazing team around me.
 I finished an international trip and checked straight in.
-Now, I'm four years sober and I wouldn't trade it for anything in the world – it was the best thing I've ever done.
+Now, I'm four years sober and I wouldn't trade it for anything in the world—it was the best thing I've ever done.
 Life is so much clearer now."

 With a fresh outlook, Ryan is now able to focus on skateboarding without the distractions.
 He embraced Christianity and devoted himself to becoming a solid role model across all aspects of his life.
 As a public figure, he's been touring the US with his charity, The Sheckler Foundation, donating $10,000 grants to underprivileged communities across the country.
-As a skateboarder, he's back entering top level contests, representing Etnies at the X-Games in Minneapolis.
+As a skateboarder, he's back entering top level contests, competing at the latest X-Games in Minneapolis.

-As we finish up, there’s one last question I need to ask: what really happened at the El Toro stair set?
+As we finish up, there’s one last question I need to ask: What really happened at the El Toro stair set?

 Some background: El Toro is a set of stairs in a Californian high school which has become one of the most iconic spots in skateboarding.
 Its size means that only a handful of tricks have ever been landed down the stairs, so when someone lands something new, it's big news.
 A few years ago, during an interview with the late Thrasher editor Jake Phelps, Ryan claimed he had backside flipped it.
 If this was true, it was arguably one of the more impressive tricks ever landed on a skateboard.
 It would set a new benchmark in street skateboarding.

-After years of being asked where the footage was, Sheckler admitted – in the above video – that he'd done the one thing you never do in skateboarding: lie about landing a trick.
+After years of being asked where the footage was, Sheckler admitted— in the above video—that he'd done the one thing you never do in skateboarding: lie about landing a trick.
 It ended up defining a large part of his career.
 "It's turned into the biggest life experience I've ever had to deal with," he sighs.
 "I was a young kid and I looked up to Jake, and I didn't want to disappoint him.
-He poked me with the question, and in my mind, because I'd just backside flipped a 17-stair, I felt that I’d be able to add on three more stairs and it's the same thing."
+He poked me with the question, and in my mind because I'd just backside flipped a 17-stair, I felt that I’d be able to add on three more stairs and it's the same thing."